 Are you a public-facing professional?
 Do you work with patients or clients who may need additional support during your time with them, for example nervous expectant mothers, or patients who have been involved in potentially traumatic accidents?
 Does part of your role involve talking to the families and loved ones of your clients or patients to provide information and advice?
 Do you feel that you would like to enhance your communication skills with not just patients, but with colleagues and supervisors?
 Would you like to learn more about yourself, and challenge yourself to communicate more openly with others?

 How can this course help me?

-Counselling Skills for Healthcare Professionals aims to give you the confidence to work more effectively with your patients and their families, creating a safe space where they feel comfortable talking about themselves; you will learn how to listen ‘actively’ and attentively, respond appropriately and helpfully, and gently find out information that may be vital to ensuring a positive outcome for your patient; you will gain the tools to empower your patient or their family to make the best decisions for the future, and help them to understand their situation.
+Counselling Skills for Public-Facing Professionals aims to give you the confidence to work more effectively with your patients and their families, creating a safe space where they feel comfortable talking about themselves; you will learn how to listen ‘actively’ and attentively, respond appropriately and helpfully, and gently find out information that may be vital to ensuring a positive outcome for your patient; you will gain the tools to empower your patient or their family to make the best decisions for the future, and help them to understand their situation.

-The importance of counselling skills in healthcare settings is becoming increasingly vital.
+The importance of counselling skills in public-facing settings is becoming increasingly vital.
 An article in Nursing Times calls for more support around the mental health of mothers; studies linking mental health and physiotherapy are increasing and ongoing, with a study published in Clinical Obesity acknowledging a positive link between improving psychological well-being and management of other physical health issues leading to improved Self-Rated Health in obese patients; and CommunityCare have articles discussing how social care staff can improve their communication, and how you can teach compassion to social care staff.

 What this tells us is that the sector acknowledges how important communication and basic counselling skills are to improve the experience and outcomes of service users.